RohanMuthyala47/FPGA_Image_Haze_Removal/README.md

 - Python for algorithm analysis and Look-Up Table Generation
 - MATLAB for algorithm analysis
 - MATLAB Simulink, HDL Coder
-- Tera Term for Serial Interface
+- Tera Term for Serial Communication with PC via UART

 ---